 Thanks to its size and the diversity of its land and lifestyle options, Australia offers all kinds of expats the chance to live the life they’ve always dreamed of.

 Where you choose to settle in Australia will depend on your reasons for moving, but one thing is for sure – you won’t be disappointed.
-The reason so many Australians never leave home is because they have everything they need.
+The reason so many Australians never leave home is that they have everything they need.

 So, where will you go in the land down under?